Bull Durham Smoking Tobacco: New Technology

 Around the end of the 1870s and early 1880s the Blackwell Company experienced remarkable success.
 In 1869 it produced around 60,000 pounds of tobacco per year; by 1883 it produced over five million pounds.

-The Blackwell Co and W.T.
-Blackwell change Durham
+The Blackwell Co. and W. T. Blackwell change Durham

-The Blackwell Company was the first big company to be located in Durham, sparked the tobacco craze within Durham.
+The Blackwell Company, the first big company to be located in Durham, sparked the tobacco craze within Durham.